Wednesday, December 24, 2014

 Hanukkah and more

-We watched a video about men singing and dancing telling about Hanukkah also known as the Festival of lights.
+We watched a video about men singing and dancing, which told the story of Hanukkah, also known as the Festival of Lights.

 We watched them light the Manora, one each night for eight days.